Unity-Technologies/datasetinsights/tf-dataflow/README.md

 ### Phase 3: Use Google AI Platform to train an object detection model

+In this section we will provide example configuration and commands to train a built-in object detection model on Google AI Platform.
+To view the official document for Google AI Platform, click [HERE](https://cloud.google.com/ai-platform/training/docs/algorithms/object-detection).

 #### *Submit a training job*

-Submit a built-in object deteciton training job by follow instructions [here](https://cloud.google.com/ai-platform/training/docs/algorithms/object-detection).

 Training job can be submitted either through GCP Console UI or Google Cloud SDK (`gcloud`).
+Using `gcloud` command is recommended because one can easily iterate on it without re-entering all parameters over and over again.
+To install and initialize `gcloud` on your working environment, follow Google's [official instruction](https://cloud.google.com/sdk/docs/install).

 If you choose to use `gcloud`, here is an example: